cheperdz/cheperdz/README.md

 * Game Development
 * AI

-You can DM me here or at my Discord (iiirony)
+You can DM me here or at my Discord (iiirony), I'm always looking forward interesting start ups related or not to tech.

 <!---
 cheperdz/cheperdz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.